Low Rank Approximation at Sublinear Cost: Numerical tests

 \subsection{Test results}

-In Tables \ref{SuperfastTable}--\ref{tab8.13} we display the average relative error norm $ \frac{\|M - \tilde M \|_2}{\|M - M_{nrank}\|_2}$ in our tests repeated 100 times for each class of input matrices and each size of an input matrix and a test matrix for Algorithm \ref{alg1} or for each size of an input and left-hand and right-hand test matrices for Algorithm \ref{alg01}.
+Tables \ref{SuperfastTable}--\ref{tab8.13} display the average relative error norm $ \frac{\|M - \tilde M \|_2}{\|M - M_{nrank}\|_2}$ in our tests repeated 100 times for each class of input matrices and each size of an input matrix and sketch matrix $H$ for Alg. \ref{alg1} or for each size of an input matrix and a pair of left-hand and right-hand sketch matrices $F$ and $H$ for Alg. \ref{alg01}.

-In all our tests we applied test matrices of the six families of the previous subsection.
+In all our tests we applied the sketch matrices of the six families of the previous subsection.

-In Tables \ref{SuperfastTable}--\ref{tab8.10} we display the average relative error norm for the output of Algorithm \ref{alg1}; in our tests it ranged from about $10^{-3}$ to $10^{1}$.
+Tables \ref{SuperfastTable}--\ref{tab8.10} display the average relative error norm for the output of Alg. \ref{alg1}; in our tests it ranged from about $10^{-3}$ to $10^{1}$.
 The numbers in parentheses in the first line of Tables \ref{tab8.9} and \ref{tab8.10} show the numerical rank of input matrices.

-In Tables \ref{tab8.11}--\ref{tab8.13} we display the average relative error norm for the output of Algorithm \ref{alg01} applied to the same input matrices from classes I--III as in our experiments for Algorithm \ref{alg1}.
+Tables \ref{tab8.11}--\ref{tab8.13} display the average relative error norm for the output of Alg. \ref{alg01} applied to the same input matrices from classes I--III as in our experiments for Alg. \ref{alg1}.